kaitsel/Ransomware-Response-Recovery/attack_phases.md

 ### Exfiltration Methods

 - Steganography: Hides data within an image file to allow for a covert transfer from within the network to an outside server.
 It is done by replacing the least significant bit of each pixel to store a bit of the data, altering the image only slightly, which is not noticeable to the naked eye.
-- DNS Tunnelling: Routes DNS requests to an attacker's server, providing a covert command and control channel.
-It hides non-DNS traffic within DNS packets, allowing them to bypass network security measures and collect user credentials.  [further explain this, won't be able to do it as it costs money to buy a dns]

 (to lock the files for the later phase) import os